All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I use a CGM if I already eat well and exercise?

 Many health-conscious people are surprised by their CGM data.
 "Healthy" foods like oatmeal, smoothies, and brown rice can produce significant glucose spikes in some individuals.
-CGM data removes guesswork and personalizes your nutrition in ways that generic dietary advice cannot.
+CGM data removes guesswork and personalizes your nutrition in ways that generic dietary advice can't.

 Related Articles